kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/awsxray.md

     region: "us-west-2"
 ```

-Proceed to run this command in the terminal, and specify the file above.
+Run this command in the terminal and specify the file above.

 ```bash
 tracetest datastore apply -f my/data-store/file/location.yaml